Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Proposed Method

 \subsection{Adaptive-MFA: Adaptive Multi-scale Feature-Mixing Loss Aggregation}

-To better optimize model training, we have designed an adaptive loss aggregation strategy.
-The main idea is to create new prediction maps by combining available prediction maps.
-By integrating various prediction maps, the model can better handle errors in different situations.
-Adaptively selecting and weighting different prediction maps can optimize the final prediction results based on performance in different scenarios.
-This allows the model to better capture complex patterns in the data, thereby improving prediction accuracy.
+To optimize model training, we design an adaptive loss aggregation strategy, primarily by combining different prediction maps to create new ones.
+The adaptive selection and weighting of prediction maps help optimize the final results for better prediction accuracy in varying scenarios.

-The entire strategy flowchart is illustrated in the Fig. 4.
-Specifically, we randomly combine the output prediction maps $P_1$, $P_2$, $P_3$ and $P_4$ from the four layers of the decoder stage, resulting in a total of 15 non-empty subset combinations.
-Subsequently, we divide the 15 combinations into four sets $S_1$, $S_2$, $S_3$ and $S_4$, and assign corresponding weights $W_1$, $W_2$, $W_3$ and $W_4$ to these sets.
-These weight coefficients are adaptively adjusted during model training.
-Regarding the setting of weight coefficients, since $W_1+W_2+W_3+W_4=1$ imposes a competitive relationship among the four weight coefficients, it restricts the optimization of model training as it cannot account for all prediction map combinations.
-In other words, some prediction maps might contribute minimally to the optimization of the training loss but are still crucial for the model training process.
-Therefore, we discard the $W_1+W_2+W_3+W_4=1$ restriction and only stipulate that the initial values satisfy $W_1=W_2=W_3=W_4$.
+The strategy flowchart in Fig. \ref{Adaptive-MFA} shows how we combine output prediction maps $P_1$, $P_2$, $P_3$, and $P_4$ from the decoder’s four layers, forming 15 non-empty subset combinations.
+These are divided into four sets $S_1$, $S_2$, $S_3$, with adaptive weights $W_1$, $W_2$, $W_3$, and $W_4$ adjusted during training.
+We remove the constraint $W_1 + W_2 + W_3 + W_4 = 1$ because it hinders prediction maps with minimal contribution from playing an important role in model training.
+Initially, all weights are set equal: $W_1 = W_2 = W_3 = W_4$.
 The specific contents of the four sets are as follows:

 We perform feature map aggregation operations according to the combinations of each subset within each set.
 Subsequently, we calculate the total loss for each of the four sets, denoted as $L_1$, $L_2$, $L_3$ and $L_4$.
 By incorporating the corresponding weight coefficients, we obtain the final total loss, $LOSS$, which is expressed as: